Y-Haneji/EgoOops-annotations/README.md

 ## Overview

-This is the official repository for annotations of [the EgoOops dataset](https://y-haneji.github.io/EgoOops-project-page/ "Project page") proposed in [EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos with Procedural Texts](https://arxiv.org/abs/2410.05343, "arXiv").
+This is the official repository for annotations of [the EgoOops dataset](https://y-haneji.github.io/EgoOops-project-page/ "Project page") proposed in [EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos referring to Procedural Texts](https://openaccess.thecvf.com/content/ICCV2025W/SAUAFG/papers/Haneji_EgoOops_A_Dataset_for_Mistake_Action_Detection_from_Egocentric_Videos_ICCVW_2025_paper.pdf "ICCVW'25").

 ## TODO